-California's New Online Reporting SystemNew online reporting system providing teachers and schools with preliminary assessment results to guide instruction.
+California Educator Reporting SystemCalifornia’s online educator reporting systems provide teachers and schools with assessment results to help guide instruction.

-- Smarter Balanced Summative Assessments for English language arts/literacy (ELA) and Mathematics
+- Smarter Balanced ELA and Mathematics

-- California Modified Assessment for Science
+- California Spanish Assessment

-- California Alternate Performance Assessment for Science
+- California Alternate Assessment for Science